E-Learning Best Practice Tips & Recommendation for Teachers During School Closures

 - Customizable standards-aligned learning plans

-- 3,000+ interactive learning activities: games, videos, worksheets, quizzes, and more
+- 3,000+ interactive learning activities: games, videos, worksheets catalog, quizzes, and more

 - Ways to differentiate instruction by individualizing lessons, assignments, and assessments with just a couple of taps